sztamas/little_schemer/README.md

 for extra capabilites.

-Load file into the REPL with
+Load file into the REPL with:

 ```
 -> ,ld functions.rkt
 ```

 Then run some examples against the functions as I write them:

 ```
 -> (lat? '(1 2 3))
 #t
 ```